Pioneer-999/Linked-List-Implementation-CodTech/README.md

 # Linked-List-Implementation-CodTech

-COMPANY: CODTECH IT SOLUTIONS
+*COMPANY*: CODTECH IT SOLUTIONS

-NAME: SHASHWAT SHUBHAM
+*NAME*: SHASHWAT SHUBHAM

-INTERN ID: CT04DG3340
+*INTERN ID*: CT04DG3340

-DOMAIN: C LANGUAGE
+*DOMAIN*: C LANGUAGE

-DURATION: 4 WEEKS
+*DURATION*: 4 WEEKS

-MENTOR: NEELA SANTOSH
+*MENTOR*: NEELA SANTOSH

-About Linked List Implementation in C
+**About Linked List Implementation in C**

 # Task 2: Singly Linked List Implementation in C

 ## Objective

-The goal of this task is to implement a **Singly Linked List** in the C programming language with basic operations:
+The goal of this task is to implement a *Singly Linked List* in the C programming language with basic operations:
 - Insertion at the beginning
 - Insertion at the end
 - Deletion by value